-Imagine an attacker logs in to the a remote system as a Non-Privileged User
+Imagine an attacker logs in to a remote system as a Non-Privileged User

 Then, LSASS.exe creates a Non-Privileged Access Token, which has a Medium IL (Integrity Level)